-An employer cannot prevent its employees from exercising these rights and it cannot discriminate against an employee based on their involvement in a trade union.
-It is also unlawful for an employer to make an offer of employment conditional upon the job applicant not being a member of a trade union.
-Employers breaching these rights will commit an offence that may result in a fine of up to HK\$100,000.
+An employer cannot prevent or interfere with employees' exercise of these rights and cannot discriminate against an employee based on their trade union membership or activities.
+It is also unlawful for an employer to make an offer of employment conditional upon the job applicant not being or agreeing not to become a trade union member.
+Any employer who breaches these rights commits an offence and is liable upon conviction to a fine of up to HK\$100,000.

-Powers of representatives

-5 What are their powers?
+Powers of representatives What are their powers?